dji-sdk/Onboard-SDK/README.md

 ### Key Features

 - Flexible Flight Control

   Different flight control modes such as position, velocity and attitude.

 - Diverse Monitoring Data

   Flight data are diverse and can be obtained easily.

 - Programmable Design

   Flight mode control and flight data are designed to aid autonomous flight control & navigation.

 - Data Trasparent Transmission

-  The computing results of your Onboard Device can be transmitted to your Mobile Device in real time and vice versa.
+  The data of Onboard Device can be transmitted to your Mobile Device in real time and vice versa.

 ### System Architecture & Recommended Development Paradigm
 Two core components of the system architecture are the N1 Autopilot and an Onboard Device.
 They are physically connected via the serial port interface.